georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 * Defer loading of snippet to improve page speed
 * Default to "Honor existing" to preserve links with existing affiliate tracking info
 * Tested up to 4.7

+= 1.2.4 =
+* Update top notice to be clearer about the need for API keys for commissions